 - Iron levels if there is a suspicion of deliberate or accidental overdose.
 Levels >300 mg/dL are considered toxic.
 An abdominal X-ray may be of use if there is suspected ingestion of iron tablets.

 - Urine microscopy may show the presence of needle-shaped oxalate crystals which is indicative of ethylene glycol toxicity.
 Usually urine pH will be <5.0-5.5.
-Alkaline urine in the face of acidosis is usually caused by type 1 renal tubular acidosis or salicylate poisoning.
+Alkaline urine in the face of acidosis is usually caused by type 1 RTA or salicylate poisoning.

 - Put the patient in the resuscitation area, or transfer to a high-dependency area as soon as feasible.